 Here is our growing list of ways that you personally can put your welcoming spirit into practice in everyday life.

-Contact White House via form: or switchboard (202-456-1414) to encourage the President to reconsider immigration restrictions.
+1. Call the White House about Executive Orders via form: or switchboard (202-456-1414) to encourage the President to reconsider immigration restrictions.

 Ask them to support The Bridge Act (Bar Removal of Individuals who Dream and Grow our Economy (BRIDGE) Act, (S.128/H.R.
 496).
 The BRIDGE Act protects the dignity of DACA-eligible youth by ensuring that these individuals, who were brought to the United States as children and are contributing so much to our nation, can continue to live their lives free of the anxiety that they could be deported at any time to a country they do not know and separated from their families.

 Ask them to work with the Trump Administration to reverse the Executive Orders on immigration and refugee resettlement.
 If you are represented by a Republican, this is especially important as Rep. Susan Brooks is the only Republican member in Congress from Indiana who has spoken out against the Executive Orders.

 3. Write an op-ed for your local newspaper opposing the Executive Orders and sharing how immigrants and refugees are important contributors to your community.
 Here are tips for writing an op-ed.

 4. Thank your local officials who stand up for immigrants and refugees.
 Call to thank Congressman Andre Carson, Congresswoman Susan Brooks, Senator Joe Donnelly, and other local officials who are supporting immigrants and refugees, or urge them to do so. https://www.usa.gov/elected-officials